hello@growthengineering.co.uk

 Additionally, you can create online assignments that encourage learners to consider how they’ll apply their new skills in their day job.

 You could even use gamification to appeal to learners’ intrinsic motivations and encourage their participation.
-For example, you can use Leaderboards to encourage competition.
+For example, you can use game mechanics like XP, Badges and Leaderboards to encourage competition.

 Gamification unlocks some great advantages.
 Did you know that 83% of employees who undergo gamified training are more motivated at work?